 There are various studies that prove men are more likely to survive cardiac arrest than women.

-Some of the reasons as to why women were less like to survive cardiac arrest than men are:
+Reasons why women are less likely to survive cardiac arrest than men

 - Doctors do not perform coronary angiograms or percutaneous coronary intervention as often on women.